Customizing Server Profiles ¶

 /opt/out, will be bound to another local directory and mounted as Docker volumes.
 This is our infrastructure for modifying the server profile.

 Bind Mounts in Production

 Docker recommends that you never use bind mounts in a production environment.
 This method is solely for developing server profiles.
-See the Docker Documentation for more information.
+For more information, see the Docker Documentation.